Introduction and Summary

 where the game might need to generate the same content of that kind multiple times.

-In general, such a game should use a PRNG with a custom seed for such purposes only if—
+In general, such a game SHOULD NOT use a PRNG with a custom seed for such purposes unless—

-- generating the random content uses relatively many random numbers (say, more than a few thousand), and the application finds it impractical to store or distribute the content or the numbers for later use (see recommendations 2 and 3), or
+- generating the random content uses relatively many random numbers (say, more than a few thousand), and the application finds it impractical to store or distribute the content or the numbers for later use, or

-- the game makes the seed (or a "code" or "password" based on the seed, such as a barcode or a string of letters and digits) accessible to the player, to allow the player to regenerate the content (see recommendations 2 and 3).
+- the game makes the seed (or a "code" or "password" based on the seed, such as a barcode or a string of letters and digits) accessible to the player, to allow the player to regenerate the content.

 Option 1 often applies to games that generate procedural terrain for game levels, since the terrain often exhibits random variations over an extended space.
 Option 1 is less suitable for puzzle game boards or card shuffling, since much less data needs to be stored.

 Example: Suppose a game generates a map with random terrain and shows the player a "code" to generate that map.
-Under recommendation 4, the game—
+In this case, the game—

-A custom seed is appropriate when unit testing a method that uses a seeded PRNG in place of another kind of RNG for the purpose of the test (provided the method meets recommendation 4).
+A custom seed is appropriate when unit testing a method that uses a seeded PRNG in place of another kind of RNG for the purpose of the test (provided the test ensures backward compatibility).

 Verifiable Random Numbers